 I would like to talk about why resolutions don’t work.
-I mean how many people did you talk to at holiday parties this year who said they “kept their 2018 resolution”?
+I mean how many people did you talk to at holiday parties this year who said they “kept their resolutions from the year”?

 In this post I am going to dive into some common mistakes people make in their new years resolutions and then lets talk about what actually works.
 Lets make the shift from failed resolutions to goal setting and then find a way to get there.

 New Years Resolution Mistake #1- You bought what they were selling

 There is the brutal truth about new years that needs to spoken about.
 A lot of people have a lot of money to make off of your new years resolution.
 Most of us just spent the last 2 weeks indulging, resting, and consuming.
 The issue is that instead of viewing this time as a well deserved break, the holidays become a season that needs to be detoxed from.